catid/shorthair/README.md

-# Shorthair Low-Latency Networking in C++
+# Shorthair Low-Latency Networking

-Shorthair library uses the [Longhair library](https://github.com/catid/longhair) to provide low-latency loss-recovery, which uses extra bandwidth to make almost any unreliable packet channel suitable for real-time communication.
+Shorthair is a portable C++ library uses the [Longhair library](https://github.com/catid/longhair) to provide low-latency loss-recovery, which uses extra bandwidth to make almost any unreliable packet channel suitable for real-time communication.

 Erasure codes in software are fast with low-overhead.